Tokyo N4G Summit brings world together to tackle global nutrition challenges

 Since 2013, Olympic host nations the UK, Brazil, and Japan have mobilized nutrition commitments from governments, donors, civil society, and the private sector.
 The impact has been unprecedented, delivering coordinated action on policy and financing toward the UN’s Sustainable Development Goal of ending hunger.
 This year, the Japanese government spearheaded that effort at the Tokyo N4G Summit 2021, held December 7-8.
 The summit focused on five critical areas—health, food, resilience, data, and financing—highlighting the need to integrate nutrition with universal health coverage, build better food systems, address malnutrition in fragile and conflict-affected contexts, promote data-driven accountability, and ensure continued financing.

-As a participant at Tokyo N4G 2021, the Ajinomoto Group publicly released its Commitment to Nutrition toward extending the healthy life expectancy of 1 billion people by 2030.
+Then-Ajinomoto Co.
+President & CEO Takaaki Nishii represented the Ajinomoto Group at the opening ceremony on December 7, 2021.
+At a later high-level session, he announced Ajinomoto’s Commitment to Nutrition: to extend the healthy life expectancy of 1 billion people by 2030.
 Further, the company pledged to deliver on four key commitments: supporting delicious salt reduction with umami; providing nutritious products to contribute to people’s wellness; changing consumer behavior with practical health and nutrition information; and helping Ajinomoto Group employees improve and maintain their health through workplace meals, nutrition education, health checkups, and maternity leave.

 On November 30, the Ajinomoto Group and food industry partner Royal DSM hosted an official N4G side event on nutritious school meals.
 The two companies, which have led school meal projects in Vietnam and Cambodia, respectively, discussed how they plan to use their expertise to help millions of school children worldwide who suffer from lack of protein, energy, vitamins, and minerals.
 Such insufficiencies negatively impact physical and cognitive development, inhibiting not only children’s quality of life but also social and economic development.
 The situation has only worsened during the COVID-19 economic slowdown and suspension of school lunch programs during lockdowns.